 The majority of laser eye surgery is carried out for people who no longer wish to wear glasses or contact lenses.
 For these indications people must seek care in the private sector, ideally with someone who holds or has held a substantive NHS Consultant Cornea position.

-There is now superb accuracy, predictability and stability of treatments delivered by the most high technology lasers.
-In fact in the right hands patients are now more likely to suffer a sight threatening infection from contact lenses than to have a significant problem from laser eye surgery.
+There is now superb accuracy, predictability and stability of treatments delivered by the latest high technology lasers.
+In fact, in the right hands, patients are now more likely to suffer a sight threatening infection from contact lenses than to have a significant problem from laser eye surgery.
 Despite this it is still extremely important that the surgeon who operates these high technology lasers has been trained to the highest level (Consultant Cornea and Refractive Surgeon) and can therefore react appropriately in the rare event of unexpected problems.